 E-File of S corporation income tax returns became available beginning on January 10, 2011.
-Instructions for filing will be posted at www.dfa.arkansas.gov/.
+Instructions for filing are posted at www. dfa.arkansas.gov.
+The federal return must be attached to the Arkansas E-File return.
 The AR1100S now includes a check box if the corporation is filing as a Financial Institution.
 In general all state and national banks, saving and loan, building and loan associations or any other entity operating as financial institutions are to be taxed under existing law.
 For a complete definition of "financial institution" refer to ACA 26-51-1402.